arcsecond-io/oort/docs/index.md

 ### Why 0.0.0.0:5000 ?

 The little web server that Oort starts locally has the address <code>http://0.0.0.0:5000 </code>.
 With such IP address, the oort processes can run in the PC where data is sent to, and still being monitored from a remote PC without login.

+It is particularly useful for observatories managing various PCs with different roles.

 Say for instance the PC that receives all the data is PC42 and you work on PC17.
 Oort watch command has been issued on PC42.
-From PC17 you can monitor what happens on PC42 by simply visiting
-<code>http://&lt;ip address of pc42&gt;:5000 </code>.
+From PC17 you can monitor what happens on PC42 by simply visiting <code>http://&lt;ip address of pc42&gt;:5000 </code>.

 ### All batch mode commands